Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Cleric.md

 **Hit by 8+:** Against non-mooks, holy damage equal to half the target’s maximum hit points, and the target is dazed (save ends).
 Against mooks, the +8 result now deals 4d10 x your level holy damage.

 **Hit by 12+ or Natural 20:** Against non-mooks, the target is destroyed.
-Against mooks, the +12 result now deals 4d20 x your level holy damage
+Against mooks, the +12 result now deals `dice: 4d20` x your level holy damage

 3rd level spell: Target with 90 hp or fewer.